Scout24/rds-log-cat/README.md

     pyb -o -E teamcity

 At the end you will see, where the lambda is deployed to.
+Now you can test the function in AWS with:

+   ./run_integration_tests.py

+If this succeeded you can deploy the cloudformation stack (see deployed artifacts).
 Configuration is made in the description section of the function.

 * kinesisStream - kinesis stream to post to